 On the other hand, lithium is one of the best current battery technologies present and they are known for having longer shelf lives and a higher degree of efficiency.
 It does however cost more than lead-acid battery types.
 In the following section, we will discuss some of the specifics regarding the two types of batteries.

-This type of a lead acid battery is distinguished from others by the submergence of their plates in water.
+This type of lead acid battery is distinguished from others by the submergence of their plates in water.
 Not only do they require regular and thorough checking, these batteries also require refilling every one to three months, so as to function at optimum efficiency levels.
 If sufficient care and testing is not carried out, the warranty on these products may become void, which is to be ensured..
-Also, FLA batteries need to be kept in a very well ventilated enclosure as they emit gases.
+Also, FLA batteries need to be kept in a very well-ventilated enclosure as they emit gases.
 These gases need to be expelled through a good ventilation system.

-This is the second variant of lead-acid batteries which are very popular in the market, when it comes to people setting up solar panels.
+This is the second variant of lead-acid batteries which are very popular in the market when it comes to people setting up solar panels.
 SLA batteries can also be divided into two different types.
-These are called Absorbent Glass Mat(AGM) and Gel which are slightly different from one another and at the same time shares quite a few properties.
+These are called Absorbent Glass Mat(AGM) and Gel which are slightly different from one another and at the same time share quite a few properties.
 Not only are these batteries spill-proof, they also require the most minimum levels of maintenance on a daily basis.

 The main point of difference that sets apart AGM batteries from Gel types is that the latter tend to have relatively lower charge rates as well as a lower and more limited output capacity.
 Gel batteries are also not ideal for handling higher amounts of charge current.
-This also means that they require frequent charging and are also not capable of consistent high output levels.
+This also means that they require frequent charging and are also not capable of consistently high output levels.

 The most recommended lithium battery chemistry to use with solar applications is Lithium Iron phosphate which is also commonly known as LFP batteries in many local markets around the world.
 Not only have lithium batteries proven to last t longer, they can also be put under great pressure with deeper cycles and higher loads.
 Another important thing to consider is that they do not require a good ventilation system like the lead-acid battery variants.